kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 Below is the result that you'd like to see as <span class="math display">$$ \varepsilon \rightarrow 0 $$</span> with training time.
-With more training, the learned policy starts to successfully move the agent towards the target every time, resulting in a +1 reward.
+With more training, the learned policy starts to successfully move the agent towards the target **every time**, resulting in a +1 reward.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-rewards-over-episodes-good.png" width="800">